brenowho/virtual-piano/README.md

 # virtual-piano
-A musical keyboard virtual make with JS Vanilla
+A virtual musical keyboard creation with Vanilla JS